 Finally, my best time was presenting it at the UKOUG 2008 as a 2 hours masterclass.
 I have finished every demo and they all worked flawlessly — it wasn’t easy to set them up using my Macbook and simulate real world conditions when one of virtual machines is overloaded – it makes my Mac laptop crawling.
 But it all worked quite well and I’ve got excellent responses.

 Now that you read until the very end you deserved it — please download RAC Workload Management whitepaper and enjoy.
 Note that the most juicy bits are at the very end so read on (sorry if it takes you an hour or two) — you will discover the way to create your own Load Balancing Advisory!

 Any feedback would be greatly appreciated here.
 Please do not hesitate to let me know if you found something wrong there — quite a few parts in the presentation are not documented anywhere else publicly.
 At least, I didn’t see them documented anywhere.

-2 comments on “RAC Workload Management Whitepaper”
+2 Responses to “RAC Workload Management Whitepaper”

 Leave a Reply